Polynomial term structure models: Some probabilistic results

 \subsection{Bounded state space}

-In this subsection, we argue that there are good reasons to make the further assumption that the state space $I$ of the factor process $Z$ in a polynomial model is bounded, at least in the one-dimensional case.
+We now argue that there are good reasons to make the further assumption that the state space $I$ of the factor process $Z$ in a polynomial model is bounded, at least in the one-dimensional case.

-Recall that we aim to model the price $P_t(T)$ at time $t$ of a zero-coupon bond of maturity $T$ by the formula $P_t(T) = H(T-t,Z_t)$ where $Z_t$ is the economic factor at time $t$.
-Since the payout of the bond is its face value $P_T(T) = 1$, there are economic grounds to assume that the bond prices are bounded.
-Indeed, to avoid a buy-and-hold arbitrage, one must have $P_t(T) > 0$; furthermore, assuming the existence of a bank account continuously paying the spot interest rate $r_t$ and assuming that $r_t \ge - C$ for some constant $C > 0$, then no arbitrage would imply that $P_t(T) \le e^{ (T-t)C}$.
+Recall that we aim to model the price $P_{t,T}$ at time $t$ of a zero-coupon bond of maturity $T$ by the formula $P_{t,T} =G(T-t,Z_t)$ where $Z_t$ is the economic factor at time $t$.
+Since the payout of the bond is its face value $P_{T,T} = 1$, it is reasonable to assume that the bond prices are bounded.
+Indeed, to avoid a buy-and-hold arbitrage, one must have $P_{t,T} > 0$ for all $0 \le t \le T$; furthermore, assuming the existence of a bank account continuously paying the spot interest rate $r_t$ and assuming that this interest rate is bounded from below in the sense that $r_t \ge - C$ for all $t \ge 0$ for some constant $C > 0$, then there would be a buy-and-hold arbitrage unless $P_{t,T} \le e^{ (T-t)C}$ for all $0 \le t \le T$.

-Continuing with this argument, suppose that the function $H(x, \cdot)$ is bounded on the state space $I \subseteq \RR^d$ for each $x \ge 0$.
-Furthermore, suppose that $H(x, \cdot)$ is a non-constant polynomial.
-If the dimension $d=1$, then by an elementary fact of real analysis we can conclude that $I$ is bounded.